marksimpson82/blog/content/blog/2012-10-25-the-fundamentals-of-automated-testing-narrow-focused.md

 Can you spot the problems?

-Firstly, the name is vague and doesn’t tell us anything about what the test is doing.
+Firstly, the name is vague and doesn't tell us anything about what the test is doing.
 No mention is made of the state of the unit of code under test, the actions performed or the expectations.

-As it happens, we can’t give this test a good name, because it’s a total scattergun effort.
-Since it does about 7 different things, any attempt to name it will result in a spiel resembling a 9 year old boy’s attempts to describe his summer holidays.
+As it happens, we can't give this test a good name, because it's a total scattergun effort.
+Since it does about 7 different things, any attempt to name it will result in a spiel resembling a 9 year old boy's attempts to describe his summer holidays.

 > I went to the seaside and I had an ice cream and then I went in the sea and then I saw a seagull and then I was tired so we had chips then we went home.
 It was good!